madmann91/overture/README.md

 - Simple IO routines,
 - Bit manipulation routines

+This library is not intended to be used for public APIs, as there is no attempt at using namespaces to protect from name collisions.

 ## Building

 This project requires a C23-compliant compiler and CMake.
 The following commands build the project: